ltadrummond/challenge-model-comparisson/README.md

 This project aims to classify default payments in credit cards.
 The dataset contains information on default payments, demographic factors, credit data, history of payment, and bill statements of credit card clients in Taiwan from April 2005 to September 2005.
 The dataset can also be found on klaggle in the following link: https://www.kaggle.com/uciml/default-of-credit-card-clients-dataset

-To be able to do this classification task, the ID column was dropped and the target feature was resampled.
-Various algorythms were compared in order to achieve a better performing model.
-Also it was taken into consideration the possibility of overfitting.

 # Installation
 * Python 3.7